milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 - opens in new window or tab
 .

 Furthermore, if you have any questions or complaints regarding this User Privacy Notice, our global data protection principles (see section 6.1 Data transfers to eBay Affiliates under section 6.
-International data transfers below) or our handling of personal data, you can contact the eBay Privacy Team or the controller who is responsible for the processing of your personal data at any time (for further information, see section 2.
+Cross-border data transfers below) or our handling of personal data, you can contact the eBay Privacy Team or the controller who is responsible for the processing of your personal data at any time (for further information, see section 2.
 Controller above).
 This applies regardless of whether we have appointed a data protection officer in your country.
 You can find all necessary information and contact details
 - opens in new window or tab
  in our eBay Privacy Center
 - opens in new window or tab